 In the surroundings of the city, lies Barrio Anglo, declared National Historical Monument, where a group of over 100 houses from the late XIX century with English and German reminiscences surround the former Anglo slaughter house.
-The museum housed by this venue is worth a visit.
+The Industrial Revolution Museum housed by this venue is worth a visit.

 Young Theater, Constitución and Artigas Squares, the public amphitheater and the Solari Museum are other sites of interest opening their gates to the curious looks of visitors.

 Lately, Fray Bentos has experienced a significant demographic and economic boom as a result of the establishment of the Finnish cellulose plant called Botnia a few kilometers away from the city.